 Scrolling galleries, feedback widgets, tabs etc.. are allowed for use, they will just have to use a non “active content” technology.

 Most features can be created using CSS and HTML – which are not “active content”.

 What do you need to do?

-eBay has given sellers till June 2017 to adjust to the new changes, make sure that all active content removed till then.
+eBay has given sellers till June 2017 to adjust to the new changes, make sure to remove all active content from your eBay listings till then.